fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hi  Fredrik, How do you stay motivated?
+Are you working towards a bigger goal?
+What wakes you up in the morning and keeps you up at night?

 ### Misc

 > How can you tell if a programmer knows what they are doing or if they are just faking it till they make it?